TheKoguryo/fn-log-web-tail/README.md

 ## How to use

-1. Build a image and push to your image registry(ex, OCIR)
+1. Generate a password in MD5 format for the viewer user.
+If the password is 2,

    ```
-   docker build -t fn-log-web-tail:1.0 .
-   docker tag fn-log-web-tail:1.0 <region-key>.ocir.io/<tenacy-namespace>/fn-log-web-tail:1.0
+   $ md5 -s "2"
+   c81e728d9d4c2f636f067f89cc14862c
    ```

 2. Launch container using OCI Container Instance

+   - Container image

+      * Registry hostname: `ghcr.io`
+      * Repository: `thekoguryo/fn-log-web-tail`
+      * Tag: `1.1`
+      * Registry credentials type: `None`

+   - Environmental variables

+      * Key: `PASSWORD_MD5`
+      * Value: ex, `c81e728d9d4c2f636f067f89cc14862c`
+      * Container Instances once created are not mutable.
+To change the environment variables, you would need to recreate the CI

-3. Open two ports(4444, 30000) in your security list of the container instance.
+3. Open two ports(8881, 30000) in your security list of the container instance.

 4. Update syslog-url of your OCI Function App